GustafGroning/python__mashup_API/README.md

 The output is in a JSON format.

 # Installation
-The system needs a version of Python3 and the Flask module.
-Both json and requests (Python3 modules that are required for running the app) are included in any valid installation of Python3 and do not need to be installed independently.
+The system needs a version of Python3, requests and the Flask module.

 ## Start the API
 1. open a terminal window in the project folder